Connector for Connector API

 Add user

-Opens a dialog where the login data can be entered and mapped to the user.
+Opens a dialog in which the access data can be entered and the mapping established.

 User selection

-Opens a dialog, where the user can be selected.
+Opens a dialog in which the user can be selected.
 Enter the specific Office365 login data afterwards:

-Click on "Finish" to save changes and close the dialog.
+Click on "Finish" to save changes and close the dialog again.

 Removes the selected user from the list.